-Tourist agencies and travel blogs like to advertise the fact the Czech Republic has it all: breathtaking natural landscapes, incredible historical gems, a vibrant artistic scene, a low-cost of living, etc., etc. For honesty’s sake, we also do it.
+Tourist agencies and travel blogs like to advertise the fact that the Czech Republic has it all: breathtaking natural landscapes, incredible historical gems, a vibrant artistic scene, low cost of living, etc. For honesty’s sake, we also do it.

-However, saying Czechs have it all would mean disregarding one crucial fact, forgetting one critical element they lack – and will, most probably, always lack: the sea.
+However, saying Czechs have it all disregards one crucial fact, one significant element they lack – and will, most probably, always lack: the sea.

-Located at the heart of Europe, the Czech Republic is completely cut off from any maritime access.
-And, as data strongly suggests, Czechs do seem to desperately miss it.
+Located at the heart of Europe, the Czech Republic is completely landlocked and cut off from any maritime access.
+And, as data suggest, Czechs do seem to have a desperate yearning for it.